Mid-South Family & Community Empowerment Institute

 Free 3 CE Training: "No Wrong Door – Integrating Behavioral Health Across Healthcare Settings" by National Trainer, Suzanne Daub, LCSW on September 16th, 9:00 am-12:00 pm.

-Sponsored by The University of Memphis Department of Social Work & Mid-South Social Work Professional Development Initiative (MSW-PDI), and The University of Tennessee Boling Center for Developmental Disabilities (BCDD).
+Sponsored by The University of Memphis School of Social Work & Mid-South Social Work Professional Development Initiative (MSW-PDI), and The University of Tennessee Boling Center for Developmental Disabilities (BCDD).

 Upcoming Trauma Education Trainings offered by The Mid-South Family & Community Empowerment Institute and Network for Overcoming Violence and Abuse (NOVA)